Lie groups and Lie algebras: Real forms of exceptional Lie algebras

 $E_8$: $ \circ\circ\circ\circ, \bullet\circ\circ\circ=\bullet\bullet\circ\circ=\circ\bullet\bullet\circ=\circ\circ\bullet\bullet=\circ\circ\circ\bullet,$

 But by flipping the colors on the neighbors of the nodal vertex, we see that all patterns are equivalent to $\bullet\bullet\bullet\bullet$.

 Thus we can always arrange all vertices on the long leg except possibly the neighbor of the node to be black, while the short leg and the node also remain black.
-In addition, in the cases $E_6$ and $E_8$, these two configurations are equivalent by transformations inside the leg.
+In addition, as seen from the pictures above, in the cases $E_6$ and $E_8$ these two configurations are equivalent by transformations inside the leg.

 Now we can consider the configurations on the remaining leg (of length 2).
 The equivalence classes are $\circ\circ$ and $\bullet\circ=\circ\bullet=\bullet\bullet$.

 So in the case of $E_6$ and $E_8$ we get just two cases.
 It turns out that both for $E_6$ and $E_8$ these give two different real forms, one of which is split in the case of $E_8$.